-We honor and acknowledge the many Ohlone tribal groups and families including the Ramaytush and Chochenyo, as well as the Coast and Bay Miwok, Southern Pomo, Wappo, and Patwin peoples as the rightful stewards of the lands on which we reside.
-Our work to protect and restore the margins of the Bay should acknowledge and be informed by the history of injustices, by the fact that we are working on the land of Indigenous people who were forced to relocate, and by the fact that our work is often adjacent to or even on top of sacred cultural sites.
+We honor and acknowledge the many Ohlone tribal groups and families, including the Ramaytush and Chochenyo, as well as the Coast and Bay Miwok, Southern Pomo, Wappo, and Patwin peoples as the rightful stewards of the lands on which we reside.
+Our work to protect and restore the margins of the Bay should acknowledge and be informed by the history of injustices, by the fact that we are working on the land of Native people who were forced to relocate, and by the fact that our work is often adjacent to or even on top of sacred cultural sites.
 Recognizing the intersections between wetland restoration, shoreline recreation, and historical sacred sites can facilitate opportunities throughout our Estuary to restore, create, and protect for multiple purposes.
-We do this work in good faith, knowing it is centrally important that we work toward repair, reconciliation and reparations wherever possible.
+We do this work in good faith, knowing it is centrally important that we work toward repair, reconciliation, and reparations wherever possible.

 We are working to build our capacity to be better stewards and allies to original peoples and disenfranchised communities across the Estuary.
 SFEP is engaged in training through the Government Alliance on Race and Equity, and we invite Indigenous people from anywhere in the Estuary to reach out to us to collaborate and identify opportunities for partnership.

 Below is a list of resources to better inform and engage on these issues: